Anthony Furey: We Need Government Accountability in Canada at All Levels

 The long-delayed and over-budget project has become a symbol of how impossible it seems to both get public projects done in Canada and also the general lack of accountability such projects face.

 The Crosstown project isn’t particularly complicated.
-It’s a 19 kilometre train line with 25 stops that is both above and below ground at different parts of the line.
+It’s a 19-kilometre train line with 25 stops that is both above and below ground at different parts of the line.

 These sorts of lines are regularly being constructed all over the world.
 And, by and large, they’re built much more efficiently in those other jurisdictions.

-The constant delays and cost overruns are beyond acceptable and something had to be done to hold them to account.
+The constant delays and cost overruns are beyond acceptable, and something needed to be done to hold them to account.
+Yet despite rising public frustration, very little has been done to get accountability.

 Something similar happened with the new LRT line in Ottawa, the nation’s capital.
 During the first winter it was in operation, trains would stop and the line would come to a close.
 The reason was found to be that the system wasn’t well-prepared for winter conditions.
 In a city that’s known for having a colder, snowier winter than Toronto, that’s just unacceptable from a planning perspective.

 There are many other projects in Canada moving at a glacial pace.
 Military procurement at the federal level is a total mess—costs are ballooning, projects are delayed and no one is minding the till.
-The federal government’s national shipbuilding strategy is the single largest expense ever undertaken in our nation’s history, and yet few people know about it and not enough details about the terms of the contract are made public.
+The federal government’s national shipbuilding strategy is the single largest expense ever undertaken in our nation’s history, yet few people know about it and not enough details about the terms of the contract are made public.

 Back to Toronto, a lane of the vital Gardiner Expressway was set to be closed for three years for a repair job that other countries would do in a matter of months.
 Although the Ontario government has recently announced they can now accomplish it in two years.